DabblingDrake/100DaysOfCode-2025/README.md

 - Moduel 5: Guided Project - Calculate and Print Student Grades
 - Moduel 6: Guided Project - Calculate Final GPA
 ##### Part 2: Create and Run Simple C# Console Applications
-(see [github repo](https://github.com/DabblingDrake/freeCodeCampFoundationalCSharp) for code snipits for all parts of this section)
 - Moduel 1: Install and Configure Visual Studio Code
 - Moduel 2: Call Methods from the .NET Class Library Using C#
 - Moduel 3: Moduel 4: Add Decision Logic to Your Code using  if, else, elseif, statements in C#